Jking-1/Pong/README.md

 # Pong
-This is a simple single-player Poing game, played against the computer.
+This is a single-player Poing game, played against the computer.

 ## Instructions